DRED: Zero-Shot Transfer in Reinforcement Learning via Data-Regularised Environment Design: Implementation details

 \subsection{VAE architecture and pre-training procedure}

 We employ the $\beta-$VAE formulation proposed in \cite{betaVAE}, and we parametrise the encoder as a Graph Convolutional Network (GCN), a generalisation of the Convolutional Neural Network (CNN) \citep{CNNimagenet} to non Euclidian spaces.
-Our choice of a GCN architecture is motivated by the fact that the level parameter space $\sX$ is simulator-specific.
-Employing a graph as an input modality for our encoder makes our model architecture easier to transfer to different simulators and domains.
-Using a GCN, some of the inductive biases that would be internal in a traditional architecture can be defined through the wrapper encoding the environment parameter $\vx$ into the graph $\mathcal{G}_\vx$.
-For example, in minigrid, we represent each layout as a grid graph, each gridworld cell being an individual node.
-Doing so makes our GCN equivalent to a traditional CNN in the Minigrid domain.
-We can provide additional domain specific biases, such as adding edges between the goal and the lava, moss and start tiles, as the location of the goal informs the location of these tiles.
+Our choice of a GCN architecture is not motivated by a desire of maximising the VAE's performance (in fact we expect a CNN or MLP encoder to work just as well in Minigrid).
+It is instead intended as a proof of concept for an architecture that could transfer to more complex simulators.
+Since the level parameter space $\sX$ is simulator-specific, employing a graph as an input modality for our encoder makes our model architecture easier to transfer to different simulators and domains.
+Using a GCN, some of the inductive biases that would be internal in a traditional architecture can be defined through an external wrapper that encodes the environment parameter $\vx$ into the graph $\mathcal{G}_\vx$.

+In Minigrid, we represent the gridworld levels as a grid graphs, each cell being an individual node.
+This effectively makes the GCN equivalent to a traditional CNN in this scenario.
+However a GCN provides ways of providing additional domain specific biases that a CNN lacks.
+For example, a domain expert with the notion that goal, lava and moss tiles are somehow correlated can add edges between these tiles in the graph.

 We select the GIN architecture \citep{GIN} for the GCN, which we connect to an MLP network that outputs latent distribution parameters $(\vmu_\vz, \vsigma_\vz)$.
 The decoder is a fully connected network with three heads.
-The \textit{layout} head outputs the parameters of Categorical distributions for each grid cell, predicting the tile identity between [Empty, Moss, Lava, Wall].
-The \textit{start} and \textit{goal} heads output the parameters of Categorical distributions predicting the identity of the start and goal locations across grid cells, which matches the inductive bias of a single goal or start node being present in any given level.
+The \textit{layout} head outputs the parameters of categorical distributions for each grid cell, predicting the tile identity between [Empty, Moss, Lava, Wall].
+The \textit{start} and \textit{goal} heads output the parameters of categorical distributions predicting the identity of the start and goal locations across grid cells, ensuring a single goal or start node get sampled in any given level.